 • Guavas

-• Herbs like parsley, sage, oregano, fennel, mint, rosemary, thyme, basil, mint, lavender, cilantro, bay leaves, celery, dill, caraway, ginger, lemongrass, turmeric, galangal, and mushroom herb
+• Herbs and spices like parsley, sage, oregano, fennel, peppermint, rosemary, thyme, basil, spearmint, lavender, cilantro, bay leaves, celery, dill, caraway, ginger, lemongrass, turmeric, galangal, lemonbalm, fenugreek, and mushroom herb

 • Hibiscus calyces for tea